SharinaS/Cloud-Engineering-Fundamentals/global_accelerator.md

 ### Dial traffic

 Dial traffic up or down for a specific AWS Region by configuring a traffic dial percentage for your endpoint groups.
 This is especially useful for testing performance and releasing updates.

+You can control traffic using traffic dials, so it's very highly configurable (this is done within the endpoint group, like an EC2 instance).

 ### Control traffic direction